 There are various ways of achieving this:

-Earning points (I have only listed options suitable for UK readers):
+Earning points (for UK readers):

 Transfer American Express Membership Rewards points into Hilton Honors.
 The minimum transfer is just 200 points which is worth 400 Hilton points.

 Transfer points from Virgin Atlantic Flying Club into Hilton Honors.
 The minimum transfer is 10,000 Virgin miles which is worth 15,000 Hilton points.

 Credit an Alamo, Enterprise or National car rental to your account

 Buy a Priority Pass for airport lounge access to earn 4,000 – 10,000 points

 Earn points when using your mobile abroad via One SimCard

 There is no longer a dedicated Hilton Honors credit card.
 However there are various ways of earning Hilton Honors points from other UK credit cards.
 Many cards also have generous sign-up bonuses.

 Booking and cancelling a redemption room to create movement on your account does NOT count as activity under the terms above.
 Under the rules I quoted above there is only one spending option which keeps your points alive: